liaochenlanruo/pgcgap/docs/PGCGAP.md

   - Change the default search program "blast" to "diamond" of module "OrthoF".
   - Fixed a bug of module "pCOG" to output the right figure.

+- V1.0.22
+  - The drawing function of module "ANI" and module "MASH" has been enhanced, including automatic adjustment of font size and legend according to the size of the picture.

 ---

 <center><strong>